 Hopelessly addicted to email, social networking, or other online distractions?

 Robert R. Morris and Dan McDuff created Pavlov Poke to wean themselves off Facebook and finish their dissertations.
-The project garnered international press and was featured in PC Magazine, Playboy, and Slate, among others.

 How does it work?